30 May 2021

 Being empathetic is to watch out for non-verbal cues that you have lost the listener.
 Are they fidgeting too much or looking at their phones?
 Sometimes people bob their head a lot without waiting for you to even complete a sentence.
 That indicates that the other person is not really listening.

-Check out both the scenarios in Figure 4.
+Check out both the scenarios in the above table.
 In the first, by changing the focus from you being understanding to the person who is going through a tough situation, your tone has become empathetic.
 In the second scenario, instead of blaming someone for a job badly done, you are saying that he has the potential to do a better job and you’re giving him a chance to explain.

 So, how can you be an empathetic speaker?